KodrAus/rust-cross-compile/README.md

 ## Cross-compiling to Linux

 For Windows, we statically link MSVCRT because it's more convenient for end-users.
-For Linux, we statically link the musl libc because it's more convenient for us at build time (and is more portable).
-The convenience comes from not having to provide system libraries to dynamically link to on our Windows build environment where they're not available.
+The `crt-static` feature solves our distribution problem.
+For Linux, we're going to statically link the [musl](https://www.musl-libc.org/intro.html) libc because it's more convenient for us at build time (and is more portable). musl is a complete, self-contained Linux libc with no system dependencies.
+That means we don't have to provide Linux system libraries to dynamically link to in our Windows build environment. musl solves our cross-compilation problem.

-[musl](https://www.musl-libc.org/intro.html) is a complete, self-contained Linux libc with no system dependencies.
-We can install it as a target for Rust using `rustup`:
+We can install musl as a target for Rust using `rustup`:

 ```shell
 rustup target add x86_64-unknown-linux-musl